 Preparing for an appointment

 In some cases, your baby's pediatrician may suspect craniosynostosis at a routine well-baby visit.
 In other cases, you may make an appointment because you have concerns about your baby's head growth.
-Your doctor can refer you to a specialist for diagnosis and treatment.
+Your health care provider can refer you to a specialist for diagnosis and treatment.

 Here's some information to help you get ready for your appointment.
 If possible, bring a family member or friend with you.
 A trusted companion can help you remember information and provide emotional support.